Associationism

 Associationism is the idea that mental processes operate by the association of one mental state with its successor states.
 It holds that all mental processes are made up of discrete psychological elements and their combinations, which are believed to be made up of sensations or simple feelings.
 In philosophy, this idea is viewed as the outcome of empiricism and sensationism.
 The concept encompasses a psychological theory as well as comprehensive philosophical foundation and scientific methodology.

 History

 Early history

 The idea is first recorded in Plato and Aristotle, especially with regard to the succession of memories.
 Particularly, the model is traced back to the Aristotelian notion that human memory encompasses all mental phenomena.
 The model was discussed in detail in the philosopher's work, Memory and Reminiscence.
-This view was widely embraced until the emergence of British associationism, which began with Thomas Hobbes.
+This view was then widely embraced until the emergence of British associationism, which began with Thomas Hobbes.

 Associationist School

 Members of the Associationist School, including John Locke, David Hume, David Hartley, Joseph Priestley, James Mill, John Stuart Mill, Alexander Bain, and Ivan Pavlov, asserted that the principle applied to all or most mental processes.